October 2 - All Curbside Services Closed Due to Poor Air Quality

 When the Air Quality Index (AQI) reaches unhealthy levels of 150 or higher we will suspend curbside services.
 According to the Air Now Website, air quality in Santa Cruz County is at an unhealthy level.
-Therefore, we will not open for curbside service today.
+Therefore, all branches will not open for curbside service today.

 The air quality forecast for the remainder of the week does not look good.
 Therefore, be prepared for disruptions in curbside services until the airflow changes in a couple of days.